Lucky you. A security questionnaire with 467 questions just landed in your inbox and it’s due in two weeks.

 At the end of the RFP security questionnaire, every team wants to finish up and move on with their lives.
 However, like the import, the export can really be a time-consuming challenge with large spreadsheets.
 Being able to easily export back into the original source with clean data is a necessary feature of RFP software, especially with security questionnaires.

-“We appreciate the lengths RFPIO has taken to accommodate the Standardized Information Gathering (SIG) tool.
-They have been incredible in their help addressing the SIG’s imbedded scoping and automation abilities within the spreadsheet to preserve the purpose of the document.
-RFPIO’s efforts to research and develop a new upload specific to the SIG has been invaluable to MGIC.” – Vickie Kusch, Vendor Due Diligence Liaison at Mortgage Guaranty Insurance Corporation
+“We appreciate the lengths RFPIO has taken to accommodate the Standardized Information Gathering (Security Questionnaires) tool.
+They have been incredible in their help addressing the Security Questionnaires’s imbedded scoping and automation abilities within the spreadsheet to preserve the purpose of the document.
+RFPIO’s efforts to research and develop a new upload specific to the Security Questionnaireshas been invaluable to MGIC.” – Vickie Kusch, Vendor Due Diligence Liaison at Mortgage Guaranty Insurance Corporation

 Repetitive questions are the name of the game with security and compliance questionnaires.
 Bulk answering does exactly what you think it does…answers in bulk!
 (Didn’t see that coming, did you?)

-As you respond to a SIG questionnaire, a solution like RFPIO understands how the macro is programmed and aligns with your selection process.
+As you respond to a Security Questionnaires, a solution like RFPIO understands how the macro is programmed and aligns with your selection process.
 If you answer “yes,” it knows the dependencies and presents those 300ish questions to you.
 If you answer “no,” it knows not to show irrelevant questions.

 Sometimes security questions aren’t black and white.
 Teams must use their best judgement and answer only what they can backup.
 An audit history shows who answered the question, so they can “backup” or explain their response if a situation should arise with the issuer.